 In 2014, Kreyol Essence was launched by husband and wife Stephane Jean-Baptiste and Yve-Car Momperousse.

-Kreyol Essence (KE) brings natural hair, skin, and body products from Haiti to the world.
+Kreyol Essence (KE) brings from Haiti to the world natural skin, hair, and body products.
 Their non-toxic formulations are made from pure and natural ingredients with a special focus on curating clean beauty products for those with dry hair, dry skin, and curly hair.

-No fillers, no parabens, no sulfates, no synthetic dyes and no silicones are used.
-They are infused with a proprietary blend of premium Haitian Black Castor Oil + culturally derived recipes and scents.
+No fillers, no parabens, no sulfates, no synthetic dyes, and no silicones are used.
+They are infused with culturally derived recipes and scents with a proprietary blend of premium Haitian Black Castor Oil.

-Haitian Black Castor Oil is a natural humectant it helps to draw moisture into the hair.
+Haitian Black Castor Oil helps to draw moisture into the hair and is a natural humectant.

 Entrepreneurs: Ryan Cmich and Jenn Cmich

 Season 11 Episode 11 presented a very unique product to the sharks.
 Known as ‘Love Sync’, the pair of electric buttons are ‘supposed’ to sync two people’s moods for having sex.